Fyve-Labs/fyve-cli/README.md

 - Maps to internal port 3000
 - Attaches containers to the "public" network for proper routing

 This allows your application to be immediately accessible via HTTPS with proper routing and load balancing, without any additional configuration.
+Note that container ports are intentionally not exposed to the host, as Traefik handles routing directly through Docker networks, allowing multiple containers to run on the same host without port conflicts.

 ## Command Line Options